abenav4/vault-site/content/technical projects/meower.md

 ### [GitHub link 😾](https://github.com/abenav4/Meower-Twitter-Alternative)

-Meower is a 😸 cat-themed 😾, responsive Twitter Clone built for the modern web :)
+Meower is a cat-themed, responsive Twitter (or "X") alternative built for the modern web!
+It is focused on being lightweight and accessible.
+To this end, it aims to be [WCAG 2.2](https://www.w3.org/TR/WCAG22/) compliant.

 It uses 🪞 Vue.js and ⚡ Electron for the frontend and 🔥 Firebase for the backend.